nathantja/how-web-works/partOne.md

 Something we can pass in our HTTP request, and a way to pass arguments to a server.
 They are key/value pairs.

 ### What are two HTTP verbs and how are they different?
+GET - makes requests which don't change any data on the server.

+POST - Requests which make a change on the server.

+GET is infinitely repeatable (as it yields the same result every time).
+Each individual POST request makes a change.
 ### What is an HTTP request?
 ### What is an HTTP response?
 ### What is an HTTP header?
 Give a couple examples of request and response headers you have seen.